If you are

 (note: we will address the minor scales at a singing school)

-The usual way a singer learns to read shapes is by going to Sacred Harp singings and learning songs.
-Beginner singers may learn the tune first and then add singing the shapes.
-With a little repetition and practice singers will see the shapes and sing them without thinking about it.
-It can be said that then the singer is reading music.
+The usual way for a singer to learn to read shapes is by going to Sacred Harp singings and singing the songs.
+With repetition and practice singers will see the shapes and sing them with ease.
+At this point the singer is reading music.
 For some singers this is the achievement of a lifetime, a dream come true.
-As an example of a simple song in shapes, sol sol la sol fa mi is the tune "happy birthday to you".
-And you thought you couldn't read shapes!

 At a Sacred Harp singing the singers sit in a hollow square, each voice part occupying one side of the square and all facing the middle.
 The tenors are across from the altos and the trebles face the basses.
 A singer will call a song of their choosing then stand in the center of the square, the pitch will be given and the class will begin, singing the shapes first then the words.
 The leader sets the tempo for the song.
-When the song is finished, the next singer calls their song and stands in the hollow square.
+When the song is finished, the next singer calls their song and stands in the hollow square and so it goes.

 To further illustrate what a Sacred Harp singing looks like, the link below is a good example of a song being led at the Sacred Harp Convention in Ireland in 2012.
 (To return to this page use your back button in YouTube.)